tlobnow/ideal_fishstick/README.md

 2. Enter the folder containing `fasta_files`
     - supply new fasta files / folder structures
     - take a look at the existing test files
-    - IMPORTANT: You can create folders containing files, but only fasta files in the main folder will be prepared.
+    - **IMPORTANT**: You can create folders containing files, but only fasta files in the main folder will be prepared.
     - To make sure everything is prepared, simply copy all fasta files into the main fasta_files directory as well

 3. Enter the `scripts` folder